BelgianNoise/dl-utils/README.md

 Python script that monitors a database table for new download requests, if a new request is found the script does its best to download (and decrypt) the video (using a local CDM).

+### Troubleshooting

+If you encouter issues with the login for VTM GO, you might need to create a storage state by turning off `HEADLESS` mode via the env variable.
+(You might need to do this on another machine as non-headless might not be supported in the current environment)
+DPG Media's login is pretty good at detecting bots, but once you are logged in, they don't seem to care that much anymore.
+(Keep in mind that your refresh token will expire after a while, so you might need to repeat this process every now and then if you don't use the downloader for a while)

 ## [dl-queue](dl-queue/)

 Express.js server exposing 2 endpoints: